sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

     x_image = x_image.reshape(-1, image_size, image_size, channels)
     return x_image, y_label

+{% endhighlight %}

+With the above code we can successfully load the data.
+With this we need to simply split up the data in some fashion.
+In deep learning cross validation isn't as often used due to time.
+Deep networks can train from hours to days, weeks to months, and using cross validation isn't as helpful, along with the fact that cross validation is used when data is limited.
+In deep networks we use large datasets that (hopefully) span the set we'll test with.

+# Building Neural Networks
+For this tutorial we're going to build several different models.
+The reason for this is to demonstrate different technical techniques that can be used to optimize the model to create the best performing model.
+To make this easier to create and deplot we'll look at building some generating functions that we can call that will build the layers of the models that we will need.
+If you get lost refer to the [theory page](https://sdeck51.github.io/Convolutional_Neural_Network_Concepts/).

+### Fully Connected Layer
+Fully connected layers are the most basic layer.
+Every input weight and bias is connected up to every node, hence it's fully connected.

+{% highlight python %}
+def createFullyConnectedLayer(x_input, width):
+    # createFullyConnectedLayer generates a fully connected layer in the session graph
+    #
+    # x_input - output from previous layer
+    # width - width of the layer (eg for a 10 class output you need to end with a 10 width layer
+    #
+    # returns fully connected layer in graph
+    #
+    print("fc: input size: " + str(x_input.get_shape()))
+    weights = tf.get_variable('weights', shape=[x_input.get_shape()[1], width],
+                             initializer = tf.contrib.layers.xavier_initializer())
+    biases = tf.get_variable('biases', shape=[width], initializer=tf.constant_initializer(0))

+    matrix_multiply = tf.matmul(x_input, weights)

+    return tf.nn.bias_add(matrix_multiply, biases)
+{% endhighlight %}
+A few things need to be discussed here.
+A fully connected layer has weights and biases.
+In real world practices these need to be initialized such that the weights and biases learn different features of the input.
+Generally the layers are connected to a saturating function.
+In our case we're looking at using linear rectifiers, as they are fast and prone to vanishing gradients.

+{% highlight python %}
+def createLinearRectifier(x_input):
+    # createLinearRectifier generates a ReLu in the session graph
+    #
+    # The reason this exists is due to the last fully connected layer not needing a relu while others do
+    # x_input - output from previous layer
+    # width - width of the layer
+    #
+    # returns ReLu in graph
+    #

+    return tf.nn.relu(x_input)
+{% endhighlight %}

 # Process
 To begin I want to start by building a simple neural network to see how it fares.
 Afterwards I'll implement a larger convolutional neural network and implement concepts that have shown to boost performance of networks, namely: